Dre22x/dungeon_master/README.md

 - **Never commit real Firebase credentials** to version control
 - The `config/service-account-key.json` file contains a template - replace with your actual credentials
+- **Never commit the .env file** to version control
+- Use `.env.template` as a starting point for your configuration
 - Ensure your `.gitignore` properly excludes sensitive files
 - Use environment variables for production deployments